xuenanmi/LassoPeptide_Folding/README.md

 ### FeatureCalculation_and_MSM

 Contains scripts to:
-- Featurize MD trajectory data using all pair-wise residue-resid
+- Featurize MD trajectory data using all pair-wise residue-residue distance <br>
+  `feature_calculation.py`, calculate all pair-wise residue-residue distances of all trajectory data

 - Construct and validate Markov State Models for each lasso peptideue distances <br>
-◦ **Featurization Script**: `feature_calculation.py`, calculate all pair-wise residue-residue distances of all trajectory data <br>
-◦ **MSM script**: `optimize_MSM_hyperparameter.py`, perform a grid search to optimize the hyperparameter of MSM based on VAMP2 score <br> and construct MSM using each hyperparameter combinations <br>
+  `optimize_MSM_hyperparameter.py`, perform a grid search to optimize the hyperparameter of MSM based on VAMP2 score <br> and construct MSM using each hyperparameter combinations <br>
   `MSM_reweighted_population_analysis.py`,  evaluate the stationary distribution from the MSM and its deviation from the original distribution
 - Construct and validate Markov State Models for each lasso peptide

 ### Thermodynamics_Kinetics